unik-name/docs.unikname.network/docs/uns-network-qna/README.md

 Both serve their own purpose.

-The UNS token is a technical token, used to secure the UNS network, and to reward Network Players for services provided to the UNS network.
+The UNS token is a technical token, used to secure the uns.network, and to reward Network Players for services provided to the Network.

 The UNIK token is inseparable from every @unik-name.
 Technically UNIK is a NFT (Non-Fongible-Token), not like the UNS Token.
-UNIK Token is the unique representation of a @unik-name identifier within our UNS public blockchain.
+UNIK Token is the unique representation of a @unik-name identifier within our <uns>uns.network</uns> public blockchain.
 It's the technical link with your registry of personal data.

 ### What is a NFT and why is UNIK a Non-Fungible Token?